VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   are buffered at `-remoteWrite.tmpDataPath`.
 The buffered metrics are sent to remote storage as soon as connection to remote storage is recovered.
 The maximum disk usage for the buffer can be limited with `-remoteWrite.maxDiskUsagePerURL`.
 * Uses lower amounts of RAM, CPU, disk IO and network bandwidth compared to Prometheus.
+* Scrape targets can be spread among multiple `vmagent` instances when big number of targets must be scraped.
+See [these docs](#scraping-big-number-of-targets) for details.

 ## Quick Start